 Prepare the gravy while the finished turkey is standing before being served.

 Here's one of the best reasons to use a cast iron pan rather than one of those useless aluminum foil turkey roasters: you can use the same pan to prepare the gravy, without wasting those precious juices and scrapings!
 The steps for preparing a good gravy are simple:

 After the turkey has been removed from the pot, move the turkey to a serving platter and stuff it.
-While the turkey is resting, place the cast iron pan onto your stovetop, and turn the stovetop heat up to between low and medium.
+While the turkey is resting, place the cast iron pan onto your stovetop, and turn the stovetop heat up to medium.
 (This may require two stovetop burners if the pan is especially large.)
 Now add about 1/2 cup of the pan juices back into the pan.
 Using a metal whisk or a fork, deglaze the pan: scrape off all of the cooked-on bits and scrapings from the bottom of the pan, and stir them around until they've all been scraped off and are loose.
-Add 1/4 cup (four tablespoons of flour to the pan drippings.
-Use a whisk to mix them all together into a roux.
+Add 1/4 cup (four tablespoons of flour) to the pan drippings.
+Use a whisk to mix it all together into a roux.
 Add more flour, a little at a time, and keep stirring.
 The roux will become very thick, and it will become a mass of lumps and pieces of thick flour-broth mixture.
 This is correct: the roux must be this thick, so it can then be thinned out into a gravy without lumps!